sphinx-contrib/sphinxcontrib-versioning/docs/settings.rst

     Override root-ref to be the most recent committed tag.
 If no tags have docs then this option is ignored and :option:`--root-ref` is used.

+.. option:: -w <pattern>, --whitelist-branches <pattern>

+    Filter out branches not matching the pattern.
+Can be a simple string or a regex pattern.
+Specify multiple times to include more patterns in the whitelist.

+.. option:: -W <pattern>, --whitelist-tags <pattern>

+    Same as :option:`--whitelist-branches` but for git tags instead.

 .. _push-arguments:

 Push Arguments